Contents

 - Eyepiece Compatibility: 1.25-inch

-Celestron Luminos 2-Inch 2.5x Barlow Lens
+Celestron Luminos 2.5x Barlow Lens

-Best Celestron 2.5x Barlow Lens
+Best 2.5x Barlow Lens

-The Luminos is the premium range of Celestron barlow lenses and this is great for those looking for 2.5X to fit 2-inch eyepiece barrels, however it comes with an adapter so that it connects to 1.25-inch eyepieces as well.
+It is great for those looking for 2.5X to fit 2-inch eyepiece barrels, however, it comes with an adapter so that it connects to 1.25-inch eyepieces as well.

 Key specifications